hypertrace/hypertrace-docs-website/src/pages/deployments/docker-compose-windows.md

 You can skip this step completely if you have a docker-desktop installed with Hyper-V and Containers Windows features enabled.
 Otherwise, follow the below steps and refer [docker docs](https://docs.docker.com/docker-for-windows/install/) for more detailed instructions.

-- Double-click Docker Desktop Installer.exe to run the installer.
+- Double-click `Docker Desktop Installer.exe` to run the installer.
 If you haven’t already downloaded the installer (Docker Desktop Installer.exe), you can get it from Docker Hub.
 It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.
-- When prompted, ensure the Enable Hyper-V Windows Features option is selected on the Configuration page.
+- When prompted, ensure the `Enable Hyper-V Windows Features option` is selected on the Configuration page.
 - Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
 - When the installation is successful, click Close to complete the installation process.
 - If your admin account is different from your user account, you must add the user to the docker-users group.
-Run Computer Management as an administrator and navigate to  Local Users and Groups > Groups > docker-users.
+Run Computer Management as an administrator and navigate to `Local Users and Groups > Groups > docker-users`.
 Right-click to add the user to the group.
 Log out and log back in for the changes to take effect.

 ### Step 2: Enable linux containers
 In order to run Linux containers, you need to make sure Docker is using the Linux daemon.
 You can toggle this by selecting Switch to Linux Containers from the action menu when clicking on the Docker whale icon in the system tray.
 If you see Switch to Windows Containers, then you are already targeting the Linux daemon.